Quick Answer: Rental eCommerce Platform Development Cost

 - Are deposits fixed, percentage-based, item-specific, pre-authorized, or refundable after inspection?

-- Will orders use pickup, local delivery, shipping, installation, or crew scheduling?
+- Will orders use pickup, local delivery, shipping, installation, route planning, or crew scheduling?

-- Is this a single rental brand, a franchise, or a multi-vendor marketplace with payouts?
+- Is this a single rental brand, franchise, multi-location fleet, or multi-vendor marketplace with payouts?

 For broader commerce context, compare this with eCommerce app development cost.
 The rental version adds time-based stock, return states, operational evidence, and risk controls on top of normal catalog, cart, checkout, and account features.